 * There is a fee of £10.00 to claim the CPD certificate for non-subscription members.Sign In/Register

-The second of a two-part webinar series in collaboration with the College of General Dentistry, presented by Caroline Persaud and Mike Brindle, aims to explore the benefits that Clinical Dental Technicians can provide with Domiciliary Denture Care.
+This webinar, in collaboration with the College of General Dentistry, presented by Caroline Persaud and Mike Brindle, will clarify the role and relevance of a Clinical Dental Technician (CDT) in the modern dental practice.

 Registered Dental Technician and Clinical Dental Technician

 Caroline qualified from Manchester Metropolitan University in 2001 with a Dental Technology BSc Hons and continued her learning pathway to attain a Diploma in Clinical Dental Technology from the Royal College of Surgeons of England in 2007.

 Since then she has amassed a wealth of knowledge and experience, both through her own private patient base, and also being associated with a number of dental practices who seek her skills in removable prosthodontics.
 In the latter, she has integrated to be part of the various multidisciplinary teams.

 In 2019 Caroline joined the board of the British Association of Clinical Dental Technology.